 First of all, the government considers it illegal to take photos of structures such as bridges, government buildings and military officers.
 While this rule may apply in various African countries, there is another weird fact about taking photos in Tanzania.
 For example, it is recommended that you ask before taking another person’s picture.
 This is because the natives have a lot of beliefs about taking their pictures.
 Some may even expect you to give them money before taking the pictures.
 Other natives such as the Maasai believe that taking the pictures translates to stealing their souls.

 See Also: 5 Bizarre Ugandan Cultural Practices

 5. Funeral Traditions

-In Tanzania, funeral rites are about mourning the dead and also celebration of life.
+In Tanzania culture, funeral rites are about mourning the dead and also celebration of life.
 Burial rites do vary from one community to another but there are various beliefs that are common among various tribal groups.
 For instance, it is believed that failure to give proper burial to the dead will result in disturbance of the family by the dead person.
 In addition, most communities believe that depending on what the person did, he/she should be ready to receive relevant treatment from the ancestors.
 Ancestors are those individuals who died long time ago.
 Most tribes in Tanzania also believe in life after death and that is why the ancestors are buried with their belongings.